Mendoza HM-3

 The HM-3 is a submachine gun of Mexican origin chambered in the 9mm calibre and, since 2011, in .380 ACP caliber for private security forces.

 This sub-machine gun is manufactured by Productos Mendoza, S.A. in Mexico.
 It is a lightweight weapon of reduced overall length achieved by largely extending the wrap around bolt forward around the barrel.
 A grip safety is provided to prevent accidental discharge.
 The stock is designed in a manner that makes folding and unfolding easy and provides a foregrip when the stock is folded.
 The selector lever is on the right-hand side of the weapon so that it can be operated by the right hand without releasing the weapon with either hand.
 The stock can be folded or unfolded while gripping the weapon with both hands unlike the previous models of the same gun and the magazine is located on the grip.

 Variants

 9mm caliber models

 There are currently three variations on the HM-3 using a 9mm caliber round.
 The HM-3-S LONG is a 15.74 in (23.85 in with extended stock) long model, used primarily for the Mexican Police and other State and Municipal security forces.
 The HM-3-S SHORT is almost identical, with the exception that the barrel is shortened and therefore measures only 12.99 in (21.06 in with extended stock).
 The HM-3-S BULLDOG (also called HM-3-S Mini) is a miniature version of the weapon, especially designed to be carried by motorcycle police and bodyguards, and measures only 10.8 in (19.3 in with extended stock) in length and weighs 2,827 g (6.2 lbs) with a full 32-round magazine.
 All versions may use 20 or 32-round magazines.

+In 2024, the HM-7-C and HM-7-L models in 9mm Parabellum caliber and with a 20-round magazine were introduced to the civilian market in the United States through its subsidiary Mendoza Firearms LLC based in Tomball, TX.
+Unlike the other versions, these come standard without a stock, so their design resembles a pistol more than a submachine gun.